anardy/rgraph-requireJS-example/Readme.md

 This project show how to use the app [RGraph](http://www.rgraph.net/) with [RequireJS](http://requirejs.org/).

-While RGraph app doesn't provide the concept of AMD or CommonJS in your libraries and we want to keep the RequireJS load our modules we should use the feature **shim** available in the RequireJS.
+While RGraph app doesn't provide the concept of AMD in your libraries and we want to keep the RequireJS load our modules we should use the feature **shim** available in the RequireJS.
 So, we continue using the couple of apps.

 # Configuration